You have a choice of ATLAS Open Data Virtual Machines:

 Virtual machine book for VM versions M, L and N

 You will learn how to download and prepare a virtual machine to run on your computer.
-This will then enable you to take a look at ATLAS data.
+This will then enable you to take a look at the ATLAS Open Data 2016 datasets.

 What is a virtual machine ?

 A virtual machine will transform your computer into an analysis machine!